megamasterbloc/Helium/README.md

 ## Special Thanks

-Thanks to the entire Omega and Upsilon community from introducing me to the word of Numworks OS creation.
+Thanks to the entire Omega and Upsilon community from introducing me to the world of Numworks OS creation.
 Also thanks to Laury, because this readme is just Upsilon's with a thing of two switched.